SparrowFabrications/sparrowfabrications.github.io/diana-adapter.md

-## Diana Shutter Release Cable Adapter
+## Vintage Diana (1960s), Diana F and Clone Cameras Shutter Release Cable Adapter
-Original Diana 120 Shutter Release Cable Adapter.
+Vintage (1960s) Diana 120 Shutter Release Cable Adapter.
 Please note the cable required is shown but not included.
 Works with cables [such as this one]({{ site.amazon_cable_url }}).

-Designed by me from scratch to fit the original Diana 120 camera and any similar clones with an identical shutter button placement and action.
+Designed by me from scratch to fit the original 1960s Diana 120 camera, Diana F and any similar clones from that period with an identical shutter button placement and action.
 It allows you to use a shutter release cable for beautiful long exposure pictures.

 This uses a linear threaded nut to hold the shutter release cable so it is best not to screw the cable in too tight unless you don’t plan on removing it again.